datalad-handbook/book/docs/intro/philosophy.rst

 .. figure:: /artwork/src/design_objectives.svg
    :width: 50%

-There can be numerous reasons why you ended up with this handbook in front of you -- We do not know who you are, or why you are here.
+There can be numerous reasons why you ended up with this book in front of you -- We do not know who you are, or why you are here.
 You could have any background, any amount of previous experience with DataLad, any individual application to use it for,